soyo-kaze/AppsReHab/README.md

 - [ ] Make it run on startup
 - [ ] Use FileSystem for persistent data
 - [ ] Reset data every day
-- [ ] Make it run in background without any need for terminal [Module HERE!!](https://www.geeksforgeeks.org/how-to-run-a-node-js-app-as-a-background-service/)
+- [ ] Make it run in background without any need for terminal.
+[Article HERE!!](https://www.geeksforgeeks.org/how-to-run-a-node-js-app-as-a-background-service/)
 - [ ] Release Beta-v
 - [ ] Release stable v1.0.0